DarkStar1982/webnova_submission/Python/Challenge2.md

 - Futher train models on more specific dataset
 - Merge both model [resulting in a YOLO like final model]
 - Improve the docs

-Please do the following for presenting solution of the second challenge:
-- code repo (can be private)
-- short writeup / presentation how you did it, including the following:
-  - general outline of solution
-  - libraries and tools used
-  - what could have been done, if more time and resources were available.
-  - computation resources used for training/inference, if any ML tools used.

-You can used DoraHack plaform for submission (as BUIDLs )